Information by Student Group

 As an Indigenous student, you can be considered for additional OSAP funding if you declare your Indigenous status as part of your OSAP application.
 If you receive First Nations funding, it won’t be considered when determining how much OSAP you’re eligible for.

-Ryerson also offers financial assistance through scholarships and bursaries.
-Please refer to the Scholarships, Bursaries and Awards tab on the Ryerson's Aboriginal Student Services page.
+TMU also offers financial assistance through scholarships and bursaries.
+Please refer to the Scholarships, Bursaries and Awards tab on the Indigenous Student Services page.

-As a candidate in the Ryerson Law Practice Program (LPP), you are not eligible for OSAP funding.
-You are, however, eligible for interest-free status — and suspended repayment — on previous OSAP loans.
+As a candidate in the TMU Law Practice Program (LPP), you are not eligible for OSAP funding.
+You can, however, be considered for interest-free status — and suspended repayment — on previous OSAP loans.

-To apply for interest-free status, please visit our maintaining interest-free status page.
+To apply for interest-free status, please visit maintaining interest-free status.
 You can apply as early as 15 days before the first day of your program.
 We recommend applying as soon as possible to suspend repayment.

 Can’t remember your OSAP login?
 Click the "Forgot OAN and/or password" link to attempt an email reset.